michelecafagna26/vl-shap-demo/README.md

 ## Hardware Requirements
 **The use of a GPU is strongly recommended.**
-Depending on VL-SHAP specific method parameters, it can requires from a few seconds to a few minutes to generate and explanation on a GPU.
+Depending on VL-SHAP parameters and visual feature extraction method, it can require from a few seconds to a few minutes to generate and explanation on a GPU.
 This obviously depends also on the model you want to explain.
 For this reason the demo is currently limited to OFA-base and OFA-tiny.